 I’m going to be honest with you.
 This is one of those things that gets better only with practice.
 But the good news is, you don’t have to be on the phone with a prospective client to get that practice time in.

-Instead, use the technique self-help gurus have been advocating for years: Look in the mirror and talk to yourself!
+Instead, look in the mirror and talk to yourself!

 Practice saying your rates out loud.
 Practice your segue from lead to sales pitch.
-The more you do it, the more natural it will sound, and the less uncomfortable you will feel when on a real call.
+The more you do it, the more natural it will sound, and the less uncomfortable you will feel during a call or consult.

-What if you weren’t selling anything, but instead were simply chatting with a friend about the incredible new product/service you have that was going to help her achieve her dream wedding goals?
+What if you weren’t selling anything, but instead were simply chatting with a friend about the incredible new product/service you have that was going to help them achieve their dream wedding goals?
 You’re helping your friend to get what she wants by sharing your experience.

 When you can turn your thinking around from “sales” to “helping” you’ll find it’s much easier to have the sales talk.

-Most brides won’t say yes with the first call, and maybe not even with the second.
-But successful business owners know that many sales can be closed if you simply take the time to follow up.
-Send a quick email and invite your prospect to:
+Most clients won’t say yes with the first contact, and maybe not even with the second.
+But successful business owners know that more sales can be closed if you simply take the time to follow up.
+Be sure to follow up and always finish with a call to action.
+Consider asking your prospect to:

 Don’t let that old “I’m not good at sales” thinking get in the way of making a real difference in people’s lives, and in growing your business and your profits.